jackyzha0/quartz/content/blog/Honcho Fights for the User (PLACEHOLDER).md

 Honcho allows you to deploy an application with a single command that can automatically handle concurrent users.
 Going from prototype to production is now only limited by the amount of spend you can handle, not tedious infrastructure setup.

 Managing app data on a per-user basis is the first small step in improving how devs build LLM apps.
-(And this framework in its full maturity will push the boundaries of what’s possible.)
 Once you define a data management schema on a per-user basis, a lots of new possibilities emerge around what you can do intra-user message, intra-user sessions, and even intra-user sessions across agents.

 ![[tron_bike.gif]]